Estimate Time5 min

 Key takeaways

 Shutdowns are hardly a rarity.
 Since the first in 1981, the government has been forced to shut down 11 times.
-The lengths have ranged from 1 day to 43 days in 2025.
-But even when shutdowns have been extended, there has been little adverse impact on markets.
+History shows these shutdowns have ranged from very brief to more prolonged, but even the longer ones have had limited market impact.

 Chart showing length of each of the federal government shutdowns from 1982 to 2025.
 The longest was 43 days in 2025.